kaczla/list-lm/README.md

 - [NVIDIA Megatron-LM](https://github.com/NVIDIA/Megatron-LM) - Megatron is an efficient, model-parallel (tensor, sequence, and pipeline), and multi-node pre-training of transformer based models such as GPT, BERT, and T5 using mixed precision.
 - [NVIDIA Merlin](https://github.com/NVIDIA-Merlin/Merlin) - NVIDIA Merlin is an open source library providing end-to-end GPU-accelerated recommender systems, from feature engineering and preprocessing to training deep learning models and running inference in production.
 - [NVIDIA NeMo](https://github.com/NVIDIA/NeMo) - NVIDIA NeMo is a conversational AI toolkit built for researchers working on automatic speech recognition (ASR), text-to-speech synthesis (TTS), large language models (LLMs), and natural language processing (NLP).
+- [OSLO](https://github.com/EleutherAI/oslo) - OSLO is a framework that provides various GPU based optimization technologies for large-scale modeling.
+Features like 3D parallelism and kernel fusion which could be useful when training a large model are the key features.
 - [RWKV](https://github.com/BlinkDL/RWKV-LM) - RWKV is a RNN with transformer-level LLM performance.
 It can be directly trained like a GPT (parallelizable).
 So it's combining the best of RNN and transformer: great performance, fast inference, saves VRAM, fast training, "infinite" ctx_len, and free sentence embedding.
 - [simpletransformers](https://github.com/ThilinaRajapakse/simpletransformers) - This library is based on the Transformers library by HuggingFace.
 Simple Transformers lets you quickly train and evaluate Transformer models.
 Only 3 lines of code are needed to initialize, train, and evaluate a model.
 - [small-text](https://github.com/webis-de/small-text) - Small-Text provides state-of-the-art Active Learning for Text Classification.
 - [Sockeye](https://github.com/awslabs/sockeye) - Sockeye is an open-source sequence-to-sequence framework for Neural Machine Translation built on PyTorch.
 - [SparseZoo](https://github.com/neuralmagic/sparsezoo) - Neural network model repository for highly sparse and sparse-quantized models with matching sparsification recipes.
 - [SpikeGPT](https://github.com/ridgerchu/SpikeGPT) - SpikeGPT is a lightweight generative language model with pure binary, event-driven spiking activation units.
+- [StableLM](https://github.com/stability-AI/stableLM) - StableLM: Stability AI Language Models
+- [t5x](https://github.com/google-research/t5x) - T5X is a modular, composable, research-friendly framework for high-performance, configurable, self-service training, evaluation, and inference of sequence models (starting with language) at many scales.
 - [tasknet](https://github.com/sileod/tasknet) - Integration of HuggingFace Datasets with HuggingFace Trainer, and multitasking.
 - [TorchScale](https://github.com/microsoft/torchscale) - TorchScale is a PyTorch library that allows researchers and developers to scale up Transformers efficiently and effectively.
 It has the implementation of fundamental research to improve modeling generality and capability, as well as training stability and efficiency of scaling Transformers.
 - [Trankit](https://github.com/nlp-uoregon/trankit) - A Light-Weight Transformer-based Python Toolkit for Multilingual Natural Language Processing